pickyourtrail_logo

 1. Rome

-No list of places to visit in Italy is complete without mentioning the city of Rome.
-It is where you'll find a 2,000-year-old Colosseum standing beside a buzzing café.
-The Vatican, the Trevi Fountain, and the Roman Forum make it the single most culturally packed city in the world.
+No Italy trip is complete without Rome.
+It is a city where a 2,000-year-old Colosseum stands beside a buzzing café.
+The Vatican, the Trevi Fountain, and the Roman Forum make it the most culturally dense city on most itineraries.
+If your days are limited, put Rome first; it holds the two attractions most first-time visitors treat as non-negotiable.

 • Best Time to Visit: April–June and September–October